-We could write all day about why we love our High Holiday Services, but we figured there is no better way to tell you than to seek out one of our congregants to help tell the story!
-In this blog post, Melissa Ferber, from Weston, tells us why Shema Koleinu is her favorite place to be for the High Holidays and for all her Jewish community connections.
+We could write all day about why we love our High Holy Days and our Shema Koleinu Jewish New Year services, but we figured there is no better way to tell you than to seek out one of our congregants to help tell the story!
+In this blog post, Melissa Ferber, from Weston, tells us why Shema Koleinu is her favorite place to be for the High Holy Days and for all her Jewish community connections.
+Continue reading →

 In just a few short days, Shema Koleinu will bring it’s 2nd High Holy Day experience to South Florida, and I’m as nervous today as I was a year ago, but this time, for different reasons, completely.

 Last year, I had no idea what to expect.
 Would we sell seats?
 Would I be able to cover my financial commitments?
 What would people say?
 Would they like our services?
 Would they be offended by our upbeat, unconventional nature?
 Would they…like me?

 Well, 5772 came and went in a flash!
 Before I had a second to even have my first doubt, I walked in to the Miramar Cultural Center, and saw that beautiful stage, and knew instantly we would be a success.
 Even if we had only sold a ticket or two, the fact that we made that production happen would be a success all by itself.

 And then Yom Kippur was over.
 And the minute it was over, I wanted to do it all again.
 My friends, my family, strangers I had never met – all showering my Dad and me with the most amazing praise.
 We did it, we made it happen, and best of all – we loved every single second of it.